 My visit to Bhutan lasted a week and was organised like most other itineraries to this somewhat hidden and closed country.
 After a transit stop in the Indian town of Guwahati we landed in Paro, Bhutan’s only international airport.
 From the airport I was driven to the country’s capital, Thimphu, by my travel agency.
 (Every visit to Bhutan has to be on an all-inclusive ticket with hotels, meals, guide and transportation).
 From there I went east a couple of places before returning to Paro to climb the Tiger’s Nest on my last day.

 Bhutan has not yet any World Heritage Sites but I suppose the dzongs (fortresses) will be listed soon.
-I will be presenting my experiences in a series of articles.
+I presented my experiences in a series of articles.